rachelrf/client-recon/IonicGuide.md

 <ion content> holds the content
 <ion list> creates a list
 <ion avatar> makes the icon smaller
-ionic.Platform.ready(callback function)
+ionic.Platform.ready(callback function)  -- similar to jquery's document.ready method or windows onload method.

 show-delete="whatever the scope"
 show-reorder="whatever in the scope"

-ionic plugin add cordova-plugin-media scoll allows the image to be draggable padding class adds a small amount of padding as a default
+ionic plugin add cordova-plugin-media  -- can add music to your app. scoll allows the image to be draggable padding class adds a small amount of padding as a default